235471/Gym-Pass-Like-API/README.md

     *   Helper utilities (like `src/shared/utils/test-auth.ts::createAndAuthenticateE2EUser`) are used to streamline common E2E setup tasks, such as user creation and authentication, reducing boilerplate code in test files.
     *   E2E test configuration is managed separately in `vitest.config.e2e.ts`.

+## Continuous Integration (CI) with GitHub Actions

+This project utilizes GitHub Actions to automate the execution of End-to-End (E2E) tests on every pull request, ensuring code changes don't break existing functionality.

+*   **Workflow File**: The CI configuration is defined in `.github/workflows/run-e2e-test.yml`.
+*   **Trigger**: The workflow runs automatically whenever a pull request is opened or updated against the main branch.
+*   **Process**: The workflow performs the following steps:
+    1. Checks out the latest code.
+    2. Sets up the specified Node.js environment.
+    3. Installs project dependencies using `npm ci` for a clean install.
+    4. Starts a dedicated PostgreSQL database service container exclusively for the test run.
+    5. Executes the E2E test suite (`npm run test:e2e`) against the application and the temporary database.

+*   **Environment Variables in CI**: The workflow file defines necessary environment variables for the E2E tests, including `DATABASE_URL`, `JWT_PRIVATE_KEY`, `JWT_PUBLIC_KEY`, and `COOKIE_SECRET`.
+    *   **Important Clarification**: The secrets and keys defined directly within the workflow file are generated specifically for the isolated, ephemeral environment of the GitHub Actions runner.
+They are **test-specific values** and **do not represent real production or development secrets**.
+They only provide access to the temporary services (like the PostgreSQL container) created during that specific CI job run.
+This approach is used for simplicity in this demonstration project.
+In production scenarios, sensitive secrets should always be managed securely using tools like GitHub Secrets or other dedicated secret management solutions.

 ## API Endpoints Overview

 The API exposes the following main endpoints, grouped by resource: